-Setting up a budget can be a good idea to do too.
-This way, you will know what amount to spend and to figure out your finances better.
+Setting up a budget can be a good idea, too.
+This way, you will know what amount to spend and figure out your finances better.

 Keeping track of your bets is another good idea to see how well you are doing.
 If you can keep a watch on your bets, then you can see exactly your pros and cons and what to improve on.